 I first became a councillor in 1968 and was able to play a part in shaping education policy locally and nationally as Chairman of Education in Kent and later in East Sussex.
 I was also able to contribute through service on a number of quangos.

-My interest in the NHS led to board membership of the SE Thames Regional Health Authority and more recently I chaired Primary Care Trusts from 2001 to 2010.
+My interest in the NHS led to board membership of the SE Thames Regional Health Authority and I chaired Primary Care Trusts from 2001 to 2010.

 But I get a great deal of satisfaction from trying to sort out problems at a more local level and helping individual constituents with their problems.
-A particular satisfaction has been securing new schools at Ticehurst, Hurst Green and now Etchingham, where we are also to have a new village hall and playgroup facility.
-This is a most exciting project and I look forward to seeing it completed.
+A particular satisfaction has been securing new schools at Ticehurst, Hurst Green and now Etchingham, where we are also to have a new village hall and playgroup facility..

 Perhaps the most major ongoing worry for all my constituents is speeding traffic and I am working with them to see what can be done.
 Obviously in lean times, it is not easy to find resources to improve local services, but I am proud of the way East Sussex has managed to find innovative ways in which to deliver effective services, despite facing a major reduction in Government grant.